 If you already have files in a local folder, you can create PHP Project in that folder with all the files included.
 Navigate to

 Menu | File | New | Project From Existing Code ...
 (Note availability of this feature depends on Visual Studio edition) and walk through the wizard steps.

 If you already have a project, you can add existing files.
 See New PHP project from scratch for more information.

 Editing a PHP File

-Built-in code snippets helps you to write code fast avoiding typos.
+Built-in code snippets help you to write code fast avoiding typos.
 You can insert a code snippet Ctrl+K,X like new function body, for loop, try/catch construct and more to speed up your development.
 Newly inserted snippet is automatically formatted and cursor position moved directly inside the new code so you can type your code instantly.
 Moreover selected area of a code can be surrounded by a snippet Ctrl+K,S to avoid the need of copy-pasting and other refactoring.